-Brenda is a mask maker and makes full expressive masks.
+Brenda is also a mask maker and makes full expressive masks.

 For over twenty years I have been working, teaching, and creating with mask and physical theatre practices.
 My introduction to the neutral and expressive mask began in 1993, when I was studying to be an actor at the Victorian College of the Arts (VCA), David Latham was my teacher and the Dean of the VCA (Drama) at that time.